-Since its founding in 2007, The MENTOR Network Charitable Foundation has awarded nearly 200 grants to organizations that promote innovation, service excellence and a commitment to finding innovative ways to enhance the lives of people with intellectual and developmental disabilities, individuals with brain and spinal cord injury and youth facing emotional, behavioral and other challenges and their families.
+Since its founding in 2007, The MENTOR Network Charitable Foundation has awarded over 250 grants to organizations that promote innovation, service excellence and a commitment to finding innovative ways to enhance the lives of people with intellectual and developmental disabilities, individuals with brain and spinal cord injury and youth facing emotional, behavioral and other challenges and their families.
 This is a snapshot of the amazing work The Foundation has supported since its founding—and will continue to support in the coming years.

 Technology to Fuel Innovation

 Since the Foundation was launched in 2007, we have taken a special interest in boosting technologies that educate and enhance people’s lives.
 One of the first technology projects funded by The Foundation was the University of Minnesota’s multimedia site—disabilityhistorywiki.org—detailing the history of leadership in the field of developmental disabilities.
 In addition to featuring important historic milestones, the site—which is a living archive—allows people to contribute their own personal experiences, stories and other archive-worthy materials.